multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-node/README.md

 ### Continuous session recording

-When recording session in `CONTINUOUS` mode - `start` method called at the beginning, `save` - after the issue happened or weird behaviour detected:

-Below is an example showing how to create a continuous session recording.
-Continuous session recordings stream all the data received between calling start and stop - but only save a rolling window data (90 seconds by default) when: an exception or error occurs; when save is called; or when the auto-save attribute is attached to a span.
+Below is an example showing how to create a session in `CONTINUOUS` mode.
+Continuous session recordings **stream** all the data received between calling `start` and `stop` - but only **save** a rolling window data (90 seconds by default) when:

+- an exception or error occurs;
+- when `save` is called; or
+- progrmmatically, when the auto-save attribute is attached to a span.

 ```javascript